pi-top/pi-top-Python-SDK/docs/overview.rst

 pi-top [4] supports the following API sections for physical computing:

+* :ref:`pi-topPULSE (pulse)<api_pulse:API - pi-topPULSE>`
 * :ref:`USB Camera (camera)<api_camera:API - pi-top Camera Input Component>`
 * :ref:`pi-top Maker Architecture (pma)<api_pma:API - pi-top Makers Architecture (PMA)>`

+The pi-topPULSE can be used as a Raspberry Pi HAT with a pi-top [4].
+The USB camera library can be used with any USB camera, and - whilst technically can be used with any Raspberry Pi/pi-top, was designed with the pi-top [4] and PMA in mind.

+pi-top [4] does not support the following API sections:

+* pi-topPROTO+

+This is due to the fact that pi-topPROTO+ makes use of the legacy 'modular rail', which has no way of connecting to a pi-top [4].

 See :ref:`getting_started_pma:Getting Started with pi-top Maker Architecture`